Pali literature: Commentaries

 A collection of Pali Commentaries (Atthakatha) were written in Sri Lanka by various (some anonymous) authors, such as Buddhagosa, Dhammapala, Mahanama, Upasena, and Buddhadatta.
 Buddhagosa writes that he based his commentaries on older works which were brought to Sri Lanka when Buddhism first arrived there, and were translated into Sinhalese.
 K.R.
 Norman has written that there is evidence that some parts of the commentaries are very old.

 Sub-commentaries

 Sub-commentarial works called Tikas are secondary commentaries, that is to say, commentaries on the Atthakathas.
 Dhammapala is one early author of tikas.
 He is particularly known for his Paramatthamañjusa, a sub-commentary on the Visuddhimagga.

-Doctrinal Manuals, Summaries and Treatises

-Visuddhimagga - Buddhaghosa, A very influential compendium of Buddhist doctrine and practice by Buddhagosa (5th century).